Sharon Chen makes leadership look easy. So we sat down with her to understand what it takes to be an effective leader in the financial sphere.

 Question 2 – What have been the behaviours of the best leaders you have worked with?

-I am fortunate enough to have worked with some of amazing people and leaders throughout my career.
-They might have diverse background and travelled through different journeys in life, but the ones who have influenced me the most have these two common traits.
+I am fortunate enough to have worked with some amazing people and leaders throughout my career.
+They might have diverse backgrounds and travelled through different journeys in life, but the ones who have influenced me the most have these two common traits.

 Question 3 – What are the three attributes you believe characterises talent?